deemoe404/NanoSite/README.md

 - `tag` can be a string or array of strings.
 - `image` is optional; use paths under `wwwroot/`.

+### Tab Slugs (Non‑Latin Titles)
+- Tab links use a slug derived from the tab title (e.g., `?tab=about`).
+- For non‑Latin titles (e.g., Chinese/Japanese), the site falls back to a stable hash‑based slug (e.g., `?tab=t-kt1p3g`).
+This ensures tab links work even when a simple ASCII slug can’t be generated.
+- Slugs are computed from the localized title, so they will differ per language.
+If you hand‑write links to tabs in Markdown, prefer the UI‑generated links or ensure you use the slug for that specific language.

 ### Tips
 - If you hand-write links in markdown that navigate within the app (e.g., `?tab=posts` or `?id=...`), include the current `?lang=xx` to preserve language; all generated UI handles this automatically.
 - Date formatting and the “min read” suffix are localized.